Joint PMD Tracking and Nonlinearity Compensation with Deep Neural Networks: Machine Learning For Joint Compensation of Nonlinearity and PMD

 \subsubsection{RNN Based Nonlinearity Compensation}

 As discussed in the previous section, the nonlinear phase depends on the energy of the signal from both polarizations.
 However, for large step size, it is insufficient to simply consider the energy of samples at the current time-step.
 Rather, the energy of all samples within the dispersion spread of that step must be considered to account for the interplay of dispersion and nonlinearity \cite{essfm}.
 In the DCRNN(-PMD) models, we introduce a novel bidirectional recurrent neural network (BiRNN) layer which efficiently processes the energy of past (and future) samples as a sequence by preserving the information in its memory.
+The incorporation of the BiRNN layer presents a generalized parameterization of the low-pass filtered DBP \cite{du_lowery:2014}.
 To save computational complexity, we process the received signal in large blocks and only consider the output of the center RNN cells from each direction.
 This cost saving strategy is similar to the center-oriented long short term memory (Co-LSTM) model \cite{co-lstm} except that we only use ordinary RNN cells to reduce cost further by a factor of 4.
 The nonlinear phase corrections $\phi_i^{\x}$ and $\phi_i^{\y}$, highlighted in Fig.~\ref{fig:DCRNN}, are estimated as

 where

 and $\ve{W}_{\ell,i}\in\mathbb{R}^{n_h\times (n_h + 2)}$, $\ell\in\{\f,\b\}$, and $\ve{f}^{p}_i\in\mathbb{R}^{n_h}$, $\ve{b}^{p}_i\in\mathbb{R}^{n_h}$, $p\in\{\x,\y\},$ are trainable real-valued weights, and $n_h$ is the number of hidden units in each RNN.
 Each step ends with the application of NLC as